liubinbin/kdb/README.md

 # kdb
-Let us build a simple database, one this is my dream for a long term, two this will help me learn java again.
+Let's build a simple database.
+First, this is my dream for a long term, Second this will help me learn java again.

 # reference
 https://cstack.github.io/db_tutorial/